waynemwashuma/weather-wave/README.md

 # Weather Wave

+Weather Wave is a full-stack weather app with a React frontend and an Express + PostgreSQL backend.
+It supports user authentication, saved favorite cities, and current weather plus forecast data powered by OpenWeather.

 ## Quick Start

-This repository contains:

-- A React frontend in `frontend/`
-- An Express + PostgreSQL backend in `backend/`

 1. Install dependencies from the repository root: